DipHldr/scalable_file_uploader/README.md

 ![License](https://img.shields.io/badge/license-MIT-lightgrey)
 # Scalable Distributed Video Uploader

-A production-ready video ingestion and processing system designed for large-scale workloads.
+A production-ready video ingestion and processing system architected for high-throughput workloads.

-The architecture supports resumable uploads, multipart transfer, and asynchronous transcoding, allowing the API layer to remain stateless while compute-intensive media operations are handled independently.
+The system implements a decoupled, event-driven architecture using MinIO (S3-compatible storage) and BullMQ (Redis-backed queue).
+By offloading compute-intensive transcoding to independent workers, the API remains highly responsive.

-By decoupling request handling from background processing using object storage (MinIO) and distributed job queues (BullMQ), the system achieves horizontal scalability, fault tolerance, and efficient resource utilization under sustained load.
+A key feature is the Transactional Integrity Layer powered by PostgreSQL, which synchronizes file storage, database metadata, and job enqueuing into atomic operations.
+This ensures fault tolerance and prevents data inconsistency (Ghost Jobs) across the distributed services, even under sustained network or hardware